bcoin-org/bcoin-org.github.io/guides-markdown/bcoin-clock.md

 ## Introduction

 The goal of this guide is to run a bcoin node and interact with the Bitcoin network using minimal resources, as quickly as possible.
 Once bcoin is running we will add a visual interface and then connect some extra hardware to make it really fun.
-Although bcoin is capable of running a full archival node and even mining blocks, for this guide we will keep bcoin in [SPV mode.](https://en.bitcoin.it/wiki/Scalability#Simplified_payment_verification) This means we can run the program on a tiny [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) using a tiny SD card.
+Although bcoin is capable of running a full archival node and even mining blocks, for this guide we will keep bcoin in [SPV mode.](https://en.bitcoin.it/wiki/Scalability#Simplified_payment_verification) This means we can run the program on a tiny [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) using a MicroSD card.
 This guide was written specifically for (any) Raspberry Pi but can also be easily ported to most other Linux systems.

 ## Set up the Raspberry Pi